Overview

 These data are pulled from the Global Initiative on Sharing Avian Influenza Data (GISAID) database, the world’s largest database for SARS-CoV-2 sequence data.
 The sequence data entered into GISAID may come from surveillance sequencing programs, more targeted cluster investigations, or other research.

-From this database, we pulled only those sequences that were performed on samples from New York State, broken down by specific time frame of specimen collection.
+From this database, we pull only information related to cases from New York State, broken down by specific time frame of specimen collection.
 Because sequence uploads to the database can be delayed, data for the most recent time interval are based on a small number of specimens and should be interpreted with caution.
 When data are next abstracted, it is likely that the number of specimens for that interval will increase.

 Why are there differences between the results from GISAID and CDC?

 Sequencing is a time-intensive activity.
 Sequencing results obtained on a given day are typically based on specimens taken in the days and weeks prior.
-In a given most recent two-week period of sequence data from GISAID, the number of specimens may thus be lower and will typically come from the early portion of the period.
-As new results accrue over time, the results for this same period are expected to become more stable around the true variant proportions during the entire two weeks.
+In a given most recent two-week period of sequence data from GISAID, the number of specimens may thus be lower than the positive test results for that time period, as sequence data will continue to be generated and submitted on those samples during the following weeks.
+The sequences already there will typically come from samples that were collected during the early portion of the two-week period.
+As more data is generated, the sequencing results for specimens from this same period increase, and the overall analysis becomes more stable, representing the true variant proportions that were circulating during that two week period.
 To address these lags in information for the most recent weeks, CDC uses a statistical model called Nowcast to project variant proportions for more recent timeframes.
 This model is subject to assumptions and additional statistical uncertainty.
-The New York State GISAID data directly reflect sequences on specimens in a particular time period, with no statistical extrapolation.
+The New York State GISAID data directly reflect the frequency of different variants in a particular time period, with no statistical extrapolation.
 In the context of a rapidly-increasing variant, these factors may cause short-term differences between the data from both systems.

 What is the difference between the variant data on this page and on the wastewater variant data page?